ropitz/spatialarchaeology/README.md

-# spatialarchaeology
+# Course exercises: University of Glasgow Spatial Archaeology modules

+This site provides access to a collection of modules for learning about how archaeologists work with spatial data and remote sensing data to interpret sites and landscapes.
+The modules are designed for use within University of Glasgow courses, but can be followed by anyone.

+Here's how to get started:

- * Access the Jupyter notebooks for different lessons in the binder
+ * Access the notebooks for different lessons in the binder
  * Click 'launch binder' (go make a cup of tea and wait while the environment builds) and then click the notebook for your lesson to get started.

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/ropitz/spatialarchaeology/master)